nathanmarz/storm/DEVELOPER.md

 The following commands must be run from the top-level directory.

-The first step is to build/install the plugins and storm-core

-`mvn clean install -Pstorm-core`
+`mvn clean install`

 If you wish to skip the unit tests you can do this by adding `-DskipTests` to the command line.
-Once this completes successfully you may run

-`mvn clean install -Pstorm-more`

-to build and test all of the external libraries and examples.
-Again if you want to include `-DskipTests` you can.

 In case you modified `storm.thrift`, you have to regenerate thrift code as java and python code before compiling whole project.